 To make Sauce: stir together all ingredients with fork in small bowl.

-top with bell pepper rings, then remaining goat cheese.
+Spread Sauce on dough.
+Top with half of goat cheese.
+Spread zucchini strips over goat cheese, top with bell pepper rings, then remaining goat cheese.
 Drizzle with remaining 1 Tbs. oil.
 Bake 10 to 15 minutes, or until cheese is melted and bubbly.
 Cool 10 minutes, then cut into 6 slices.

 Delicious, and (somewhat) nutritious!